 Here are the key factors to consider when deciding which of these impressive cloud-based software solutions is right for your business.

 Xero Projects is very new

 Yep, since the announcement of Xero Projects at Xerocon in mid-September 2017, AFL club Richmond has not lost a football game (we checked).
 Even though it’s new, it’s well thought out and is priced accordingly with a $7 per user introductory rate (that will increase to $10 per user in 2018).
 But bumps are to be expected, and Xero is yet to roll out the full suite of functionality for Xero Projects.
 Features like iOS and Android apps, and integration with Quotes and Expenses are not available yet.
 But, it’s only getting better from here.

 What is Xero Projects good for?

 The current incarnation is suitable for small businesses with simple costing needs, such as freelancers, sole traders and micro businesses with less than ten staff.
 If your small business is in the creative, IT, finance, design, consulting and digital marketing space, you’re the ideal customer.

-For example, a freelance web developer can use it to record time, cost jobs, manage subcontractors and track progress of projects.
-Importantly, it allows you to easily build reports to assess each project's profitability and cost effectiveness.
+For example, a freelance web developer can use it to record time, cost jobs, manage subcontractors and track the progress of projects.
+Importantly, it allows you to easily build reports to assess each project’s profitability and cost-effectiveness.
 This reporting allows you to quote more accurately and concentrate on the most profitable aspects of your business.
 It’s a great way to bring quality project management software to smaller businesses, potentially giving them a more level playing field with larger competitors.

 What is WorkflowMax good for?